-There is a neat feature called “Announce Call” which has been designed for Phone app.
+There is a neat feature called “Announce Call” which has been designed for the Phone app.
 Once enabled, it lets you have your iPhone announce who is calling when receiving a phone call.
 Your device will vocalize the name of the caller based on the caller ID.
-In case the phone number is not in your contact list, it will tell you that it's an unknown number.
+In case the phone number is not in your contact list, it will tell you that it’s an unknown number.
 Here is how it works.

 Step #1.
 Launch Settings app on your iPhone → Scroll down and tap on the Phone app.